 The trick to these grills being “worth it” is to buy one that is in the sweet spot that meets all of your needs and doesn’t make you spend money on features that you do not want.

 A perfect example is the eleven different models of Weber’s three burner gas grills.
-Here is a quick rundown of the models and the core features:
+All eleven models are wonderful grills but not all of them are worth the money.

 If what you want is a simple three burner gas grill then the least expensive of all of the three burner grills, the Weber Spirit E310, is perfect.
 This grill is worth the money.